Dear England National Tour

 Tom Gibbons

-For the National Theatre: Coriolanus, Dear England (also West End), The Antipodes, Home, I’m Darling (also West End), People, Places and Things (also West End), Hedda Gabler, Sunset at The Villa Thalia and The Red Barn
+For the National Theatre: Dear England (2025, 2023 and in the West End), Coriolanus, The Antipodes, Home, I’m Darling (also West End), People, Places and Things (also West End; 2016 Olivier Award for Best Sound Design), Hedda Gabler, Sunset at the Villa Thalia and The Red Barn

 Additional Music